aniravi24/explore-hacks-db-workshop-2021/README.md

 <https://github.com/dhamaniasad/awesome-postgres>

-<https://www.graphile.org/postgraphile/> Generate GraphQL API on top of PostgreSQL database
+<https://www.graphile.org/postgraphile/> Generate GraphQL API on top of PostgreSQL database (I learned a lot about SQL by reading the postgraphile docs!)

 <https://hasura.io/> Generate GraphQL API on top of PostgreSQL database